akmjoe/git-require/README.md

 ### Installing

-Copy git-create file to your bin folder and make sure it is executable.
+Copy git-require file to your bin folder and make sure it is executable.

 ### Initializing